tarantool/ansible-cartridge/doc/tgz.md

 ### Installing Tarantool

 If package doesn't contain `tarantool` binary, opensource Tarantool is installed.
-It's version is described in `VERSION` file that is created by Cartridge CLI on application packing.
+Its version is described in `VERSION` file that is created by Cartridge CLI on application packing.

 Use `cartridge_install_tarantool_for_tgz` flag to disable installation of Tarantool.

-### Application user ang group
+### Application user and group

 Application user that owns all application files and instances processes can be configured using `cartridge_app_user` and `cartridge_app_group` variables.